Podcastindex-org/podcast-namespace/podcasting2.0.md

  - Location: Is your podcast about a specific place?
 Tag it's location right in the episode or podcast feed to let people know.
 It makes your show more discoverable on the web.
  - Named Seasons: Seasons have been around for a while, but now you can name them.
 This way you can avoid the hassle of trying to cram everything in your show title.
+ - Trailers: Trailers can exist as a separate audio/video file, outside of an actual episode.
+They can be tied to specific seasons for promotional consistency.
+ - License: Want to protect your work from derivative use, or the other way around?
+You can assign a specific license to the content of the entire podcast, or different licenses for each episode.
+You can use preexisting open source licenses or write one yourself.
+ - Alternate Enclosures: It's now possible to deliver alternative versions of content in the same podcast feed.
+You can assign video versions of an audio podcast.
+Or, maybe a low (or high) bandwidth version of the main audio/video file.
+Or, perhaps you want to deliver a version of your content over another method like IPFS or WebTorrent.

 <br><br>